funkhaus/funkhaus-auto-seo/README.md

 1. Clean up all the attempts to work around the above issue.
 1. Add settings page for API key
 1. Build out WP-JSON API too process all old images.
 Use Political Playlist emailer code to starters.
+1. Give all functions a docbloc and run through PHP Prettier.